Honest Comparison

 A worked example

 A four-person firm on Wealthbox Pro with the AI Notetaker add-on pays about $496/month ($75 + $49 per user × 4) for CRM and meeting notes, while planning, tax, and document tools are separate subscriptions.
-RK Sterling Tier 1 is $195/month for the whole firm (up to 100 households) including CRM, notetaker, planning, tax analysis, documents, email, and research, with AI usage billed separately.
-The scopes differ, and so do the pricing models: per user versus per firm.
+RK Sterling's platform is free for the whole firm, including CRM, notetaker, planning, tax analysis, documents, email, and research, with AI billed only on usage.
+The scopes differ, and so do the pricing models: per-user subscriptions versus a free platform with usage-based AI.

 Where Wealthbox is the better fit